Rulebook (17th Edition)

 Minions are cards which are used to do battle and may also have special abilities.
 Minions must be summoned from your hand to the battlefield before they can be used, but once they are summoned, they can be used indefinitely as long as they remain on the battlefield.

 Minions can have any number of abilities.
 Each ability is designated on a separate paragraph, with a name indicated.
-To activate a minion ability whose activation condition is met, the minion must be in-play and you must exhaust it, unless the ability has ghost-play.
+To activate a minion ability whose activation condition is met, the minion must be on-field and you must exhaust it, unless the ability has ghost-play.
 After that, perform the steps described for activation of an ability in Abilities.

 Additionally, minions have SP – the minion's capability for inflicting damage in battles; and HP – the minion's tolerance for taking damage.
 Damage is the reduction of a player's or minion's HP by a given amount.
 When a minion takes an amount of damage greater than or equal to its HP, it is destroyed.
 Additionally, if the amount of damage is greater than the minion's HP, the difference is inflicted as piercing damage to its controller.
 For example, if 6 damage is inflicted to a minion with 4 HP, the minion will be destroyed and its controller will take 2 HP of piercing damage.